Yeğen Osman Pasha: Siege of Belgrade 1688

-When the Holy Roman Empire forces besieged Belgrade in 1688, the emperor sent a letter to Yeğen Osman and offered him Wallachia to desert Ottomans and switch to their side.
+When the forces of the Holy Roman Empire besieged Belgrade in 1688, the Emperor sent a letter to Yeğen Osman and offered him Wallachia to desert from the Ottomans and switch to his side.
 Since Yeğen Osman requested all of Slavonia and Bosnia, they did not make an agreement.
-Austrians positioned ponton bridges near Ostružnica and crossed Sava with 10,000 forces.
-Yeğen Osman attacked them with bulk of his forces, but Austrians repelled his two attacks, captured more land on the right bank of Sava and brought additional forces.
+The Austrians positioned ponton bridges near Ostružnica and crossed Sava with 10,000 forces.
+Yeğen Osman attacked them with bulk of his forces, but the Austrians repelled his two attacks, captured more land on the right bank of the Sava and brought additional forces.

-When Yeğen Osman realized that his forces were outnumbered, he burned his camp and both Serb populated Belgrade suburbs on Sava and Danube.
+When Yeğen Osman realized that his forces were outnumbered, he burned his camp and both Serb populated suburbs of Begrade on the Sava and Danube.
 He then retreated to Smederevo where he spent two days looting and burning it.
 Yeğen Osman left Smederevo and went to Niš via Smederevska Palanka.
-From Niš he wrote to porte reports about the siege and requested military and financial support to defend Belgrade and to annihilate rebellious rayah.
-He explained that Belgrade will fall if his requests would not be met within ten days.
-Porte sent him 120 bags of gold and decided to mobilize Muslim population of Rumelia to deal with rebelled population of Belgrade pashalik.
+From Niš he wrote to the Porte reports about the siege and requested military and financial support to defend Belgrade and to annihilate the rebellious rayah.
+He explained that Belgrade would fall if his requests would not be met within ten days.
+The Porte sent him 120 bags of gold and decided to mobilize the Muslim population of Rumelia to deal with the rebellious population of Belgrade pashalik.